 Interested in taking part?

-Here's the answer to some frequently asked questions that might help you understand what the Festival is about and how we 'tick'.
+Here's the answer to some frequently asked questions about the Festival.

 WHEN IS THE FESTIVAL STAGED?